MicrosoftDocs/dynamics365smb-docs/business-central/admin-deploy-excel-addin.md

 ---
 title: Getting the Business Central Add-in for Excel
-description: Learn about how to get users the Business Central add-in for Excel.
+description: Learn how to get users the Business Central Add-in for Excel.
 author: jswymer
 ms.topic: conceptual
 ms.devlang: al